Twyford St. Mary's Church seen from Berry Meadow in spring, summer, autumn and winter*

-The Twyford Neighbourhood Development Plan (TNP) will set the policies for Twyford for the next 15 or so years and will determine how planning applications are decided.
+The Twyford Neighbourhood Development Plan (TNP) will set the policies for Twyford for the next 14 years and will determine how planning applications are decided.
 The TNP will address the needs of the village as a whole, representing all sections of the community.

 Regular consultation with the community is of the essence in neighbourhood planning.

 The Starting Point for the Neighbourhood Plan